Overview

 Geologic Composition

-The country is sectioned in three parts by two Cordilleras of the Andes traversing it, the Cordillera Occidental at the West and the Cordillera Real in the East, with more reachable peaks than anywhere else in South America.
+The country is sectioned into three parts by two Cordilleras of the Andes traversing it: the Cordillera Occidental in the west and the Cordillera Real in the east, with more reachable peaks than anywhere else in South America.

 The Cordillera Occidental was created when the Pacific Ocean's floor met and uplifted against the Cordillera Real.
 Three impressive volcanoes are found on the Cordillera Occidental: Quicocha, Pululahua, and Quilotoa.

-The elevated continental Napo Uplift block, responsible for much of the volcanic activity in Ecuador, and with two additional volcanoes, is an autonomous tectonic feature from the two other cordillera.
-The Reventador volcano is the eastern most active vocano.
+The elevated continental Napo Uplift block, responsible for much of the volcanic activity in Ecuador and with two additional volcanoes, is an autonomous tectonic feature separate from the two other Cordilleras.
+The Reventador volcano is the easternmost active volcano.
 The Sumaco volcano, being an alkaline volcano, differs in lava composition.

 The Avenue of Volcanoes

 "The Avenue of the Volcanoes" was named after the fourteen impressive volcanoes found within an area of 200 kilometers in the Ecuadorian Sierra.
-They include Cotopaxi, the world's highest active volcano, which stands at 5,897 meters high, Volcán Cayambe with two lava domes formed on top of an extinct volcano, Tungurahua characterised by its ash explosions, Chimborazo the highest peak in Ecuador at 6,268 meters, and Pichincha with two volcanoes including a stratovolcano which lies only 9 km west of Quito which last erupted in 2008.
+They include Cotopaxi, the world's highest active volcano, which stands at 5,897 meters high; Volcán Cayambe with two lava domes formed on top of an extinct volcano; Tungurahua, characterized by its ash explosions; Chimborazo, the highest peak in Ecuador at 6,268 meters; and Pichincha, with two volcanoes, including a stratovolcano, which lies only 9 km west of Quito and last erupted in 2008.

 Geology of the Galápagos